ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

     This middleware provides low-level cache to all HTTP requests and responses.
     It has to be combined with a cache storage backend as well as a cache policy.

-    Scrapy ships with the following HTTP cache storage backends:
+    Frapy ships with the following HTTP cache storage backends:

         * :ref:`httpcache-storage-fs`
         * :ref:`httpcache-storage-dbm`